lucahess/luches/Uniprot_Activity.md

 There are many natural variants of this protein, mostly evenly spread with an increased density of variants around sequence positions 80-100 aswell as a smaller "peak" at positions 20-40.
 Variants affecting metal binding sites don't seem to be in these "variant-rich" regions.

-The variant 1N19 relevant in ALS we where previously interested in is located at position 5 (A > V) and has the identifier: dbSNP:rs121912442
+The variant 1N19 relevant in ALS we where previously interested in is located at position 5 (A > V) and has the identifier: dbSNP:rs121912442.
+This variant has been found to be related to a severe form of ALS.
+It reduces structural stability and enzyme activity of the protein.
+It also increases the tendency to form fibrillar aggregates.

 ### Biological Function